mongodb/docs-relational-migrator/source/includes/table-sql-connection-fields.rst

    * - :guilabel:`Database`

      - The database name.
-If blank, you will only see objects in the default ``dbo`` schema in all databases.
+If blank, you only see objects in the default ``dbo`` schema in all databases.

    * - :guilabel:`Authentication`